didaquis/twitter-openweathermap/README.md

   * Write your credentials in file `_env`
   * Rename the file `_env` to `.env`
 * You must edit the file `src/appConfiguration.js` for configure the application.
   * For each city to retrieve data from OpenWeatherMap API you need to create a new property inside `citiesToRetrieve`.
 The name of the property is just for reference, choose any valid string.
 This key must contain a new object with property `id` and his value must be a valid ID value of city.
-You can see list of ID values of cityes on the documentation of OpenWeatherMap API.
+You can see list of ID values of cities on the documentation of OpenWeatherMap API.
 You must include another property called `utc` with a value equivalent to UTC local time of the city.
   ```
   /* Example of configuration */
   // ...